IntrntSrfr/meido/README.md

 ## Introduction

-Meido (メイド), is a multi-purpose Discord bot written in Golang, using [DiscordGo](https://github.com/bwmarrin/discordgo/).
+Meido (メイド), is a multipurpose Discord bot written in Golang, using [DiscordGo](https://github.com/bwmarrin/discordgo/).
 Meido's main focus is to be a useful, helpful and fun bot for servers of all sizes.
 Meido provides simple yet effective ways to help control a server.
 It has several commands used for moderation, such as a word filter, warning system, autoroles and userroles.
 Simplicity and a good user experience is what I would like for Meido to aim for, and so I